TITLE 8 SOCIAL SERVICES

 8.119.410.11 EMPLOYMENT TRAINING AND WORK REGISTRATION:

-A. Requirement
+A. Requirement:

-(1) All employable refugees who receive RCA, and all employable members of the assistance group of which they are part, must register for employment with an appropriate agency providing employment services or the department of workforce solutions (NMDWS), and must accept an employment or training opportunity from any source which is determined appropriate for that refugee by HSD.
+(1) All employable refugees who receive RCA, and all employable members of the assistance group of which they are part, must register for employment with an appropriate agency providing employment services or the department of workforce solutions (NMDWS), and must accept an employment or training opportunity from any source which is determined appropriate for that refugee by HCA.

 (2) Refugees may register for employment services with the contracted provider of the RSS program.
 As a condition of eligibility each employable member of the benefit group must complete, and comply with, an IEP with the contracted RSS provider.
 Failure to comply with the IEP may result in disqualification from RCA.